hubotio/hubot/docs/scripting.md

   # Map of listener ID to last time it was executed
   lastExecutedTime = {}

-  robot.listenerMiddleware (robot, listener, response, next, done) ->
+  robot.listenerMiddleware (robot, context, next, done) ->
     try
       # Default to 1s unless listener provides a different minimum period
-      minPeriodMs = listener.options?.rateLimits?.minPeriodMs? or 1000
+      minPeriodMs = context.listener.options?.rateLimits?.minPeriodMs? or 1000

       # See if command has been executed recently
-      if lastExecutedTime.hasOwnProperty(listener.options.id) and
+      if lastExecutedTime.hasOwnProperty(context.listener.options.id) and
-         lastExecutedTime[listener.options.id] > Date.now() - minPeriodMs
+         lastExecutedTime[context.listener.options.id] > Date.now() - minPeriodMs
         # Command is being executed too quickly!
         done()
       else
         next () ->
-          lastExecutedTime[listener.options.id] = Date.now()
+          lastExecutedTime[context.listener.options.id] = Date.now()
           done()
     catch err
-      robot.emit('error', err, response)
+      robot.emit('error', err, context.response)
 ```

 In this example, the middleware checks to see if the listener has been executed in the last 1,000ms.
 If it has, the middleware `done` immediately, preventing the listener callback from being called.
 If the listener is allowed to execute, the middleware attaches a `done` handler so that it can record the time the listener *finished* executing.

 This example also shows how listener-specific metadata can be leveraged to create very powerful extensions: a script developer can use the rate limiting middleware to easily rate limit commands at different rates by just adding the middleware and setting a listener option.

-## Middleware API
+## Listener Middleware API

 Although internal data structures are exposed, not all properties on the objects are considered part of the supported API.
 Below are the supported properties and usage information for each of the arguments middleware receives.

 - `robot`
   - all parts of the standard robot API are included in the middleware API

+- `context`
   - `listener`
     - `options`: a simple Object containing options set when defining the listener.
 See [Listener Metadata](#listener-metadata).
     - all other properties should be considered internal

   - `response`
     - all parts of the standard response API are included in the middleware API.
 See [Send & Reply](#send--reply).
     - middleware may decorate (but not modify) the response object with additional information (e.g. add a property to `response.message.user` with a user's LDAP groups)
     - note: the textual message (`response.message.text`) should be considered immutable in listener middleware

 - `next`
   - a Function with no additional properties that should be called to continue on to the next piece of middleware/execute the Listener callback